mobarakali/Web-Development-with-PHP-Laravel/assignments/module10/README.md

 Submit Instructions :

-1.Submit your completed assignment, including the HTML and CSS files,
+1. Submit your completed assignment, including the HTML and CSS files,

 2. Submit your github repository link

-3.Create a note.txt file in the repository and include your live link of your deployed version.(optional)
+3. Create a note.txt file in the repository and include your live link of your deployed version.(optional)